manishdevraj/jarvis/README.md

 ### [[⬆]](#toc) <a name='greedy'>Greedy algorithms</a>

-Algorithms with greedy approach and using data structure suitabe to get to the solution
+Algorithms with greedy approach and using data structure suitable to get to the solution
 * Find a possible events that can be attended in a conference
 * Partition a pattern of string such that each partition has at most single character
+* Find if we can jump to the end of the array from starting position